MalhotraNav/fetal_arrhythmia_detection/README.md

 This project evaluates the efficacy of Non-Invasive Fetal Electrocardiogram (NI-fECG) in detecting fetal cardiac arrhythmia via ML tools as an alternative to conventional invasive, expensive, risky, and manual diagnostic methods.

+(NOTE: THIS CODE BASE IS NOT THE EXACT CODE USED FOR THE PAPER AND DOES NOT INCLUDE FINAL TUNED MODELS OR EXACT ARCHITECTURE)

 ---

 ## System Architecture